 The Center for Healing Shame is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for MFTs, LCSWs, LPCCs and LEPs in California - approved CE provider #134393.
 Berkeley and online courses meet the qualifications for 13 hours of continuing education credit.
-CE credits for PhDs and nurses licensed in California and PhDs, therapists and nurses licensed outside of California in the U.S. and Canada are available through the co-sponsorship of R. Cassidy Seminars.
+CE credits for PhDs and nurses licensed in California and PhDs, therapists and nurses licensed outside of California in the U.S. and Canada are available through our co-sponsor.
 Please visit our website for details.

 Sheila Rubin and Bret Lyon are the founders of the Center for Healing Shame.
 They have been at the forefront of guiding mental health professionals to recognize and move through shame with their clients.

 Sheila is a licensed Marriage and Family Therapist, a Registered Drama Therapist and a Board Certified Trainer.
 She has developed therapy techniques that integrate AEDP, EFT, drama therapy and somatic therapy to work with the all-pervasive shame and trauma that underlie eating disorders, addictions and toxic family dynamics.
 Sheila has served as adjunct faculty at JFK University and the California Institute of Integral Studies.
 Her expertise, teaching, and writing contributions have been featured in numerous publications, including six books.

 Sheila offers therapy through her private practice in Berkeley and also offers consultation to therapists over Skype.

 Bret Lyon, PhD, SEP has been a teacher of Somatic and Emotional Mindfulness for over 30 years and holds doctorates in both Psychology and Drama.

 He is certified in Focusing and Somatic Experiencing® and has trained in EFT with Sue Johnson, in AEDP with Diana Fosha and in Coherence Therapy with Bruce Ecker.